USRSE/usrse.github.io/_posts/newsletters/2022-06-02-newsletter.md

 **NEW TIME**
 **NEW TIME**

-The USRSE monthly community calls are experimenting with a new time to try and better accomodate Alaska and Hawaii time zones.
+The USRSE monthly community calls are experimenting with a new time to try and better accommodate Alaska and Hawaii time zones.
 The calls are moving to the second Friday of each month.
 14:00-15:00 Eastern starting June 2022.
 Community call topics, and agenda and zoom registration announcements are posted to Slack and sent to USRSE email lists.

 The June 2022 (**on Friday June 9th, 14:00-15:00 US Eastern time**) call will focus on starting a whitepaper on the State of RSE in the US.
 The call will kickoff with a quick review of some of the recent community calls that touched on this topic.
 In breakout groups we will try and experiment with outlining a set of key sub-topics and the structure for a whitepaper.
 Look forward to seeing those of you who can make on the **Friday!!**.